yl2811-cmd/Showheel/wwwroot/story-engl.md

 Sara left to get water.
 Anna and Lia had some private space.
 Anna asked if anything was needed.
 (Lia matter-of-fact:)
 "I don't have enough air in my lungs.
 Especially when I'm going up stairs.
 Mom says it happened when I was little."
-**"Mom said it was when I was little"—Information asymmetry structure:** Lia's side uses a biographical fact, equivalent to "My eyes are gray-green."
-Anna's side uses "when I was little" to refer to a specific point in time—when Anna was 13.
+**"Mom said it was when I was little"—Information asymmetry structure:** Lia's side uses a biological fact, equivalent to "My eyes are gray-green."
+Anna's side uses "when I was little" to refer to a specific point in time—when Anna was 13 years old.
 Lia uses the softest tone to express what is most important to Anna.
 Anna's reaction: Her fingers make that habitual gesture of "touching a non-existent part."
 Anna: "You're tougher than I thought."
 Lia: "Tough and slow are two different things."
 (Pause) "What color is the sky outside of Atheria?"
 Anna hadn't considered this question. "...The same."